neilmix/css-commons/README.md

 # css-commons

-A learnable class-based CSS utility framework that is a space-efficient CSS subset consisting of the most common CSS properties and values.
+A learnable and low-overhead CSS utility framework for the most common subset of modern CSS.

-The css-commons library is a highly pragmatic system that provides a powerful shorthand for the most common CSS styling use-cases in a low-mental-overhead way.
+The css-commons library is a pragmatic system that provides a powerful shorthand for the most common CSS styling use-cases in a low-mental-overhead way.
 It also provides interoperability to allow for solving more uncommon use-cases using traditional CSS.